mitou/jr.mitou.org/_posts/english/2024-09-01-picto_plate.md

 ---
+lang: en
 layout: post
 title: |
-  reprODucE - 生物学に特化したシミュレーションソフト
+  PictoPlate - An App to Solve Menu Issues in Restaurants
 description: |
-  生物の複雑な現象を理解する上で、理論的アプローチは必要不可欠です。生物学に特化したシミュレーションソフト「reprODucE」は、直感的なインターフェイスで生命現象のグラフを作成するだけで、複雑な立式やプログラミングなしに数理モデルの構築とシミュレーションを行うことができます。reprODucEを通して多くの人に生物の理論に触れてもらえたら嬉しいです。
+  When faced with text-only menus commonly found in overseas restaurants, it can be difficult to visualize the dishes.
+The smartphone app "PictoPlate" addresses this by allowing users to simply take a photo of the menu.
+The app then provides information about the appearance, ingredients, cooking methods, taste, and whether the dish contains any ingredients the user cannot consume.
+Additionally, it supports smooth communication with restaurant staff when placing orders.

-permalink: /projects/2024/reproduce
+permalink: /english/projects/2024/picto_plate
-thumbnail: /assets/img/projects/2024/reproduce.webp
+thumbnail: /assets/img/projects/2024/picto_plate.webp
 twitter_card: summary_large_image
 ---

-{% assign pj           = site.data.projects | where_exp: "pj", "pj.id == 'reproduce'" | first %}
+{% assign pj           = site.data.projects | where_exp: "pj", "pj.id == 'picto_plate'" | first %}
 {% assign translations = site.data.translations %}
 {% assign lang         = page.lang | default: 'ja' %}